mercanbirer/BroadcastReceiver/README.md

 # BroadcastReceiver
-A code class that receives and processes publication purposes
+A code class that receives and processes publication purposes.